larawiktor-hub/Project-Ideas-And-Resources/README.md

 Not an assistant.

 An intelligence substrate.
+Not an application.
+Not an assistant.

+An intelligence substrate.

+Built to orchestrate
+evolving intelligence.

 An open-source ecosystem designed to help developers evolve from beginners into advanced system builders through structured, portfolio-driven learning.